last update:

 Delft, 1581 (1536)

-More widely known are the paintings of Delft by Johannes Vermeer.
-He created his “The Little Street” and “View of Delft” roughly seventy-five years after Kiechel visited the city.
-Delft will have changed in the intervening time, but the paintings still capture an impression of life in the city.
+A better impression of early modern Delft is conveyed in two widely known paintings by Johannes Vermeer.
+He created The Little Street and View of Delft roughly seventy-five years after Kiechel visited the city.
+Delft would have changed in the intervening years, but the paintings still capture a sense of life in the city.

 Vermeer’s The Little Street shows a Dutch street with two houses, a woman working in a doorway, another woman in an alleyway between the houses, and a child playing in front of one house.

-Vermeer’s ‘The Little Street’ in Delft
+Vermeer’s The Little Street in Delft

 The Murder of William of Orange